thoughtspot/thoughtspot.github.io/_release/notes.md

 ---

 ThoughtSpot version 6.0.3 is now available.
-These release notes include information about new features, fixed issues from the previous releases, and any known issues.
+These release notes include information about new features, fixed issues from previous releases, and any known issues.

 * [6.0.3 Fixed Issues](#6-0-3-fixed)
 * [6.0.2 New Features](#6-0-2-new)